 Real talk: the United States is the only developed country with no nationwide paid maternity leave.
 As a self-employed woman, I’m lucky that I can take leave to bond with my child without losing my job, but that brings with it a significant loss of income.
 This workbook and meditation bundle are one of the ways I am funding my leave.
 I believe you’ll find great value in these resources and your support is greatly appreciated.

 For many many years, I’ve been fortunate enough to practice something called Wild Writing with Laurie Wagner.
 Each Friday morning when we’re in session I pack up my notebook and drive to Lauri’s house where myself and a cohort of other women gather around her dining room table and spend two hours in practice.

 I wish every woman in every community had a regular Wild Writing group.
 It feeds such a potent mix of hungers.
 The hunger for connection, for truth, for hearing your own voice, for laughter, for space and slowing down, for time away from screens, for emotional release, for permission to be imperfect, for inspiration and new discovery.
 For me, it’s often been a powerful support to my mental health.
 I could go on and on.

-For a long time I felt the call to lead my own group in my own version of this practice and so last year I finally did.
+For a long time I felt the call to lead my own group of this practice with my own spin and so last year I finally did.

 I called it Sift: a writing practice for being human.
 Though the subtitle should probably be “a practice for being human together through writing” but that’s a mouthful and well, semantics!

 And for six weeks in 2017, myself and a table full of brave women met weekly and let this practice feed us.
-Then I did it again at the start of this year and for the past eight weeks hosting and participating in this practice has been one of the keys to my well-fed life.
+Then I did it again and again!

 Let’s start with an overview of what Sift is: